 - Any vegetable that’s in season…especially Microwave Corn on the Cob since it takes minutes to make!

-I guarantee everyone will be happy with the best Sloppy Joes…I mean Janes!
+I guarantee everyone will be happy with these gourmet Sloppy Joes…I mean Sloppy Janes!

 Please rate this recipe and tag @DinnerMom or #DinnerMom on social media.
 We love to see what you are cooking up!